SHORE LINE INTERURBAN HISTORICAL SOCIETY

 Picture

-Shore Line is pleased to present Dispatch 12, Chicago Surface Lines: Linking Chicago's Neighborhoods III, edited by Richard F. Begley with George E. Kanary and Walter R. Keevil.
-Coverage of 20 streetcar lines in multiple neighborhoods in many parts of the city in post-WW II period.
+This third volume in our series of how the Surface Lines linked Chicago’s neighborhoods, edited by Richard F. Begley with George E. Kanary and Walter R. Keevil covers 20 streetcar lines in multiple neighborhoods in many parts of the city in post-WW II period.
 Lines covered include: Roosevelt, Cermak, Fullerton, Fulton-21st Street, Stony Island and 87th Street.
 100 pages.
 145 photos (25 in color).
 3 color maps.
 Popular Then/Now photos.
-Great for your library and as gifts for other railfans and "Chicago Buffs."

 Picture

-Shore Line presents over 125 years of history and the development of the first multimodal transportation corridor—rail freight, rapid transit and a limited-access highway connecting downtown Chicago with suburbia.
-Combined, Dispatch No. 1 Cooperation Moves the Public and Dispatch No. 11 From Garfield 'L' to Blue Line Rapid Transit recall the railroads' history and how decades of urban planning resulted in efficient land use.
-It was a prototype for other transportation corridors in Chicago and other cities in the U.S. and Canada.
+This Dispatch details the development of the first multimodal transportation corridor — rail freight, rapid transit and a limited-access highway connecting downtown Chicago with suburbia.
+Decades of urban planning resulted in efficient land use and became a prototype for other transportation corridors in Chicago and other cities in the U.S. and Canada.

 Picture

-Dispatch No. 10 is Chicago's Railroads in Transition: The Photography of Lou Gerard.
-Six decades of Lou Gerard's noted photography documenting the transformation of Metra and its predecessors, South Shore, CTA, Amtrak, Freight Movements, Steam Specials and Great Lakes Boats with over 200 photographs, mostly in vivid color, in 100 pages.
+Six decades of Lou Gerard's noted photography documenting the transformation of Metra and its predecessors and the South Shore Line, CTA, Amtrak, Freight Movements, Steam Specials and Great Lakes Boats with over 200 photographs, mostly in vivid color, in 100 pages.

 Picture

-Building upon the success of Dispatch 8, Chicago Surface Lines: Linking Chicago's Neighborhoods, Shore Line announces the availability of Dispatch 9, Chicago Surface Lines: Linking Chicago's Neighborhoods II.
 Dispatch 9 covers 26 streetcar lines in the 1945-1958 period.
 The Dispatch includes a section on Eight Distinctive Lines of Southeast Chicago (including "the Hegewisch line" and South Deering); coverage of Diagonal Lines in a Grid City (including Elston, Archer and Lincoln); as well as information on such routes as Kedzie, Cicero, 18th Street and Chicago Avenue.
-The routes used about 630 streetcars daily and carried 162 million originating revenue passengers in 1945.

 Picture

-Dispatch No. 8 is Chicago Surface Lines: Linking Chicago's Neighborhoods, edited by Richard F. Begley, with George E. Kanary and Walter R. Keevil.
-This 100-page publication includes 132 photos (24 of them in color) and 3 color maps.
+Edited by Richard F. Begley, with George E. Kanary and Walter R. Keevil, this 100-page publication includes 132 photos (24 of them in color) and 3 color maps.

 The Dispatch includes detailed narratives on the routes and George Kanary takes us for a long ride on the Cottage Grove line, reliving his experiences on the route.